gmag11/EnigmaIOT/readme.md

 EnigmaIOT combines these two features into one request and response.
 Nodes may send clock sync request every some time to ping gateway and get common clock updated.
 Clock synchronization uses a mechanism similar to the one used by [SNTP protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol#:~:text=Simple%20Network%20Time%20Protocol%20(SNTP,NTP%20capability%20is%20not%20required.).

-Notice that this is not world time sync but a numeric clock.
+~~Notice that this is not world time sync but a numeric clock.~~

+Since version 0.9.2, if Gateway has its internal time synchronized using NTP it sends non sleepy nodes **current real date and time** in millisecond Unix format .

 This feature may be disabled if needed.